zahara-Rahmanchy/Multi-StepForm/README.md

 # 📝 Multi-Step Form App

 This is a multi-step form built using **Next.js**, **TypeScript**, and **Tailwind CSS**.
 It walks users through multiple steps—Personal Info, Address, Account Setup—and shows a summary at the end and console logs the user information.This project supports dark mode implemented using Tailwind CSS and form validation using Zod.
+API simulation is done using TanStack Query and data saved to local Storage.

 ---